gatechain/gatenode-openrpc/doc/Gatenode-openrpc.md

 The namespace can be generated with share.NewBlobNamespaceV0.
 The blobs can be generated with blob.NewBlobV0.
 You can use blob.NewSubmitOptions(), which has gatenode automatically determine an appropriate gas price.
-To set your own gas price, use blob.NewSubmitOptions().WithGasPrice(X).
+To set your own gas price, use blob.NewSubmitOptions(blob.WithGasPrice(X)).
 The available options are WithGasPrice, WithGas, WithKeyName, and WithSignerAddress.
 The blob.GetAll method takes a height and slice of namespaces, returning the slice of blobs found in the given namespaces.

 ```go